joecausos/SQL-Projects/Service_Data_Analysis/README.md

 ### Basic SQL Analysis

-1. WHat is the "Unverfied Issue Cases (UIC) rate?
+1. WHat is the "Unverified Issue Cases (UIC) rate?
 2. WHat are the field failure trends over time?
 3. WHat is the rate of External Impact Case (EIC)?
 4. Are there repeat return for the same device based on device id?